 I measure roughly and cut a rectangle of fabric for my third and last piece of the decking area.
 Above you can see the seam line where it was stitched and then ironed open in a flat position.
 You want to iron all seams because it will lay flatter and look more professional.
 You can also see the left and the right raw edges of the second piece of our pattern, just laying on the chair.
 It is all still getting fitted, nothing has been stapled yet.
 We are making the pattern and fitting it before we staple in place.

-Now the back end of the decking fabric is seen over the bottom area of the chair.I fold under the raw edge, about an inch or two and that is going to be ready to be stapled onto the bottom of the frame.
-But I will now move to the front of the decking and start my stapling there, finishing the back part last.
+Now the back end of the decking fabric is seen over the bottom area of the chair.I fold under the raw edge, about an inch or two to prepare it to be stapled onto the bottom of the back frame.
+Now move to the front of the decking and start stapling there, saving the rear back part for last.

-The left and right sides of the crevice part of the fabric are still sitting on top of the decking.
+The left and right sides of the crevices (the interior upholstery cracks where sides meet the seat) parts of the fabric are still sitting on top of the decking.
 That is ok.
 Lets just start stapling the front along the frame and get the corners stapled around the knees.
 Then we will deal with crevices after that.

 Staple from the center out a few staples in each direction.
 Then move to the right corner and smooth it out and add a staple and do the left side as well.
 There will be a little excess fabric at the corners and you will make a nice little fold, one on each side of the knee and staple in place.
 Watch how to do this part.